 You can trust that the thing that you are doing is going to work.
 It’s underground.
 There’s a growth happening in the dark.
 You don’t even have to see it.
 But, after a while, you start to notice it.
 It’s kind of a cool thing, actually.
 You think, “God, even me!
 Even I have some part in this.”

-Audio PZi Zen Online: our lives right now are an exercise in not knowing.
-Surprising intimacy in new forms of communication and meditation.
-But really there is nothing to hold onto.
+Our lives right now are an exercise in not knowing.
+Surprising intimacy comes in new forms of communication and meditation.
+But really, there is nothing to hold onto.
 And that vastness is filled with light.
-These three koans reflect that in the time before we know or name.
-As recorded July 16 2020.
+Sunday Zen session recorded July 16, 2020.